LeventeKalman02/Project-Interstellar-Vendetta/README.md

 ![image](https://github.com/user-attachments/assets/d6cebda1-f4e5-41f2-b530-11cc0ce215ae)

 The idea for this game is that it is a futuristic setting where you wake up on a space ship with no memory of what happen.
 You are left alone, not knowing what lurks on the ship...
-It is a first person shooter VR game where the player has to survive using the environment, the weapons and ammuntion they are able to find around them while avoiding enemies aboard the ship.
+It is a first person shooter VR game where the player has to survive using the environment, the weapons and ammunition they are able to find around them while avoiding enemies aboard the ship.

 I am using a low poly world design from the Unity Store to create the world and the environment.
 The weapons that the player can use are also a pack from the Unity Store which is compatible and easy to use in VR development.